 Neurofibromatosis is caused by mutations in certain genes.

-In addition to growths under the skin and café-au-lait spots on the skin, people may have abnormalities in bone, lack of coordination, weakness, abnormal sensation, or hearing or vision problems.
+In addition to growths under the skin and café-au-lait spots on the skin, people may have abnormalities in bone, incoordination, weakness, abnormal sensation, or hearing or vision problems.

-Doctors do a physical examination and sometimes an imaging test of the head to check for lumps and growths.
+Doctors do a physical examination, consult established criteria, and sometimes do an imaging test of the head to check for lumps and growths.

 Neurofibromatosis is a neurocutaneous syndrome.
 A neurocutaneous syndrome causes problems that affect the brain, spine, and nerves (neuro) and the skin (cutaneous).